-"My mission is to make the ancient teachings of yoga and Ayurveda relatable and accessible so that they can be utilized for real transformation."
+"Our mission is to make the ancient teachings of yoga and Ayurveda relatable and accessible so that they can be utilized for real transformation.To create communities that fulfill our core human need to be held in unconditional compassion, to heal from our trauma’s, to awaken our true self, and learn to hold that same space for other.

 Dhyana was born to a family of Bhakti Yoga practitioners, with the practices and teachings of Ayurveda weaved seamlessly throughout her life.
 Growing up around her father's retreat center, she was trained in all of the healing modalities that he offers, and witnessed, first hand, the profound healing that happens when the principles of Ayurveda are applied in one’s daily life.